lordcodes/SnackbarBuilder/README.md

 It is not yet available on `Maven Central` or `Bintray`, but it will be soon.

+The `Snackbar` has a dark background, but takes the default text color from your theme, which is often dark.
+This often makes the messages hard to read and requires you retrieve the TextView and change the text color. `SnackbarBuilder` defaults the text color to white and then allows you to choose your own colour if you wish.

 ## Main Features

 - Builder pattern to create Snackbars